 Near Abroad: Putin, the West and the Contest over Ukraine and the Caucasus.
 By Gerard Toal.
 New York: Oxford University Press, 2017.
 Pp. 408. \$29.95 (hardcover).
 The current tension in relations between the United States and Russia widely predates the related headlines that plagued the 2016 U.S. presidential elections.
 It is not even the domestic scene within either power that has as much an influence as does their geopolitical peripheries in such a state of affairs.
 Gerard Toal's Near Abroad presents a critique of American and Russian geopolitics over the Caucasus and Ukraine, and the post-Soviet spaces' navigation toward Western or Eurasian political and economic integration.
 It is in the context of the 2008 Russo-Georgian War and the Russian intervention in eastern Ukraine following the 2013-14 Euromaidan demonstrations, which the book captures regarding the different perspectives on how Washington and Moscow responded to the crises (p.
 14).
-More specifically, Toal's methodological approach to this contest involves diving into the subgeopolitical categories of fields, cultures, and conditions, where concepts such as spatial identity, military capabilities, and favored narratives play a key role in illuminating why Russia invades and why the United States responds.
+More specifically, Toal's methodological approach to this context involves diving into the subgeopolitical categories of fields, cultures, and favored narratives play a key role in illuminating why Russia invades and why the United States responds.